SaifRehman99/Green-Points/README.md

 ## CLIENT

   1. Go the .env.example file and change it to .env and add your **GOOGLE_MAP_API_KEY**
-  2. No on the terminal, run `cd server/ && npm run build`
+  2. No on the terminal, run `cd client && npm run build`
   3. Head over to Netlify.com and Drag your **build** folder in order to deploy.
   4. Move to Site Settings and update the **Environment Variables**
   5. **BOOM!!** Your client side has been deployed successfully